Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying

 Construction Guidelines

 First and foremost, your child should be able to get in and out of bed easily.
-You should also take safety considerations into mind, and these will be dependent on the layout of the room.
+You should also keep safety considerations in mind and these will be dependent on the layout of the room.
 Here are some basic rules to keep in mind:

-• Avoid putting it directly underneath or next to ceiling fans or light fixtures.
+• Avoid putting the bed directly underneath or next to ceiling fans or light fixtures.1

-• Check that there is ample room for your child to sit without hitting his or her head on the ceiling.
+• Check that there is ample room for your child to sit on the bed without hitting their head on the ceiling.

 Frequently Asked Questions